panzhongzhao/kennel/readme.txt

 this is git
 git is free
-two year later ,it will cost
+two year later ,it will cost、
+my boss is stupid,